 Intercostal muscle strain vs. other upper body pains

-The upper back is rarely injured because it is relatively immobile.
+Typically, injuries rarely occur to the upper back because it is relatively immobile.
 If this area is the cause of pain, it is often due to long-term poor posture.
 It can also be due to a severe injury that has weakened the sturdiness of the upper spine, such as a car accident.

-Pain due to upper back injuries is usually felt as a sharp, burning pain in one spot.
+People usually experience pain due to upper back injuries as a sharp, burning pain in one spot.
 The pain can spread to the shoulder, neck, or elsewhere in the upper body, and it may come and go.

 Intercostal muscle strain is almost always the result of some event, such as overexertion or injury.
 In contrast, the initial source of pain from pneumonia or other lung disorders is difficult to pinpoint.

 If the specific area of discomfort can be located, such as between the ribs, this indicates the pain is not coming from the lungs or the upper back.
-Lung pain is usually described as sharp and spreading outward.
+People often describe lung pain as sharp and spreading outward.

-When a rib is fractured, the pain is usually much more severe than that of intercostal muscle strain.
+With a rib fracture, the pain is usually much more severe than that of intercostal muscle strain.

 - feeling breathless